-Pedro lives in San Juan, Puerto Rico, and works as a Senior Brand Strategist at dpbrands.studio.
+Pedro lives in San Juan, Puerto Rico, and works as a Senior Brand Strategist at téntico.xyz.
 In his free time he likes to run skates, ride motorcycles, and play video games.

-In term of style, I often find myself creating fonts with bold and daring personalities.
+In terms of style, I often find myself creating fonts with bold and daring personalities.
 Each project I take on is a challenge of uniqueness.
 How different I can make one font from another will always be my drive.
-Additionally, as I've gone deeper into the subject matter, I thrive to achieve better and higher quality typefaces.
-I've also developed a newfound appreciation for other writing systems.
-In particular, the Cyrillic alphabet has captured my heart.
-Unlike Latin, it's a writing system that's still evolving and being perfected to this day.
-I see it as an opportunity to contribute meaningfully to the world of type design —and the evolution of typing.
-Moreover, collaborating with others always brings me joy and a sense of belonging to a larger creative community.
+Additionally, as I've gone deeper into the craft, I strive to achieve better and higher-quality typefaces, as well as greater support for other languages and cultures.
+In the process, I've also developed a newfound appreciation for other writing systems.
+In particular, the Cyrillic alphabet has captured my heart because of its fairly recent history.

 — P.